 A very complex process involving loads of chemical procedures and steps that’s best left to expert hands if you want to make sure you minimise damage to your hair and get the best result possible.
-Here is the case study of a dear client who was looked after by Sabina and went through a lightening process.
+Here is the case study of a dear client who went through a lightening process.
 The images speak for themselves really but the haircare advice is a must-read.

 Removing colour pigments, aka Bleaching

 Our client wanted to go a bit lighter and naturally brighter.
 She wanted to achieve a very natural hazelnut-chestnut kind of shade that is approximately 4 shades lighter than her own.
 We had to start with bleaching …

 Bleach opens the hair shaft by raising the hair’s outer cuticle, allowing the bleaching agent to fully penetrate.
 It then strips pigments and removes colour from the hair by the process of oxidation.
 Oxidation decolourises the pigments in your hair shaft and makes dark brown hair turn fox red.